Dear Media Friends:

 To make your important job just a tiny bit easier, we’ve compiled this brief fact sheet with our media policies, our contact list, and our pertinent data.

 - Please do not reveal the actual physical address of our clients who receive fences.
 Our clients are taking a hugely positive step to improve their dogs’ lives, but the issue of chaining can evoke powerful public reaction.
-We want to shield them and their dogs from any unwelcome interference.
+We want to shield them and our Fidos from any unwelcome interference.
 We also ask for your discretion so wide shots of the property don’t reveal the street name and house number.

 - Please seek client permission to use their names or images.
 We love it when our clients want to talk to the media about their reason for getting a fence and the positive changes they’ve seen in their newly-unchained dog.
 Many clients are happy to share, but we must respect those who want more privacy.
 We are guests on their property, and often we have gotten there through a lengthy process of trust-building.